MidHunterX/GNOSIS/README.md

     - [x] Sanitize problematic HTML tags for security
     - [x] Model in Database for storing Sanitized Data
     - [x] Renderer for stored markdown code
-- [ ] Answer questions asked by other registered accounts in image
+- [x] Answer questions asked by other registered accounts with inline image (url) attachment
 - [ ] Answer questions asked by other registered accounts in audio
 - [ ] Answer questions asked by other registered accounts in video
 - [ ] Generate research materials with duckduckgo API